aspose-total/Aspose.Total-Products/total/en/python-net/conversion/email-to-xps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Email to XPS?</h2>

+Email to XPS conversion is a useful process for Python developers who are looking to add a feature to their application.
+XPS is a fixed-layout document format that is used to preserve document formatting and to facilitate document exchange.
+It is also used for printing documents, as it is a device-independent format.
+XPS documents are also easier to view and share than emails, as they are not dependent on the email client used to view them.

+<h2>How Aspose.Total Helps for Email to XPS Conversion</h2>

-For a Python developer, who is trying to add a EMAIL to XPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word XPS format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which makes the conversion of Email to XPS easy using Python.
+The process is a two-step process, firstly loading the Email and rendering it into HTML via Aspose.Email for Python via .NET.
+Secondly, loading the converted HTML using Aspose.Words for Python via .NET and saving it into the respective Word XPS format.
+This process is automated and can be done quickly and easily with Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}